 Earlier in the year the Sacramento Kings were sold to Vivek Ranadivé, the technology mogul credited with digitizing Wall Street.
 Since then the Kings have infused what Ranadivé calls "NBA 3.0" into the Sleep Train arena and the fan experience.
-Perhaps the most revolutionary tech implementation is the team's acceptance of Bitcoin as payment, a first in pro sports.
+Perhaps the most revolutionary tech implementation is the team's acceptance of Bitcoin as payment, which has never been done before in pro sports.

-A little background-- the Bitcoin, currently boasting a $289 million daily transaction volume, and complementary fund processor Bitpay operate very similar to online pay service giant PayPal.
+A little background-The Bitcoin and complimentary fund processor Bitpay operate very similar to online pay service giant PayPal.
 The core difference is that Bitcoin funds do not need to be tied to a bank account or to an individual; in short it is a decentralized digital currency.
-PayPal, on the other hand, is a regulated financial institution that links funds to your bank account.
+PayPal on the other hand is a regulated financial institution that links funds to your bank account.

+The rapidly growing BitCoin currently boasts a $289M daily transaction volume.
 It is important to note that PayPal fees are based on a percentage of sale whereas Bitpay charges a flat fee.
-This lower cost provides the Kings the prospect to increase net revenue.
+This lower cost provides Kings the prospect to increase net revenue.

 "We are maniacally focused on creating the most seamless experience for our fans in all facets," Ranadivé said in a team official statement.
 "A major tenet of the NBA 3.0 philosophy is about utilizing technology for the betterment of the fan experience, and this is another step in that process."